MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

-- Configure each computer in your farm as an  [Analysis Services administrator](https://go.microsoft.com/fwlink/p/?LinkId=717498).
+- Configure each computer in your Office Online Server farm as an  [Analysis Services administrator](https://go.microsoft.com/fwlink/p/?LinkId=717498).

-- Use to enable EffectiveUserName in (described below).
+- Use PowerShell to enable EffectiveUserName in Excel Online (described below).

-The Set-OfficeWebAppsFarm is used to enable or disable EffectiveUserName in .
+The Set-OfficeWebAppsFarm is used to enable or disable EffectiveUserName in Excel Online.

-To enable EffectiveUserName in , run the following command:
+To enable EffectiveUserName in Excel Online, run the following command: